sictweb/web422/Code Examples/teams-api/README.md

 3. Open the `.env` file in VSCode and modify it to include your MongoDB Atlas connection string for the teams-api-data database, including the `username:password` values you created above.

 4. Start your node server using the [`heroku local`](https://devcenter.heroku.com/articles/heroku-local) command.
+Because we'll eventually deploy to Heroku, using the `heroku local` command is a good way to test that everything is in order.
 If the server starts successfully (ie: you see the output: "API listening on: 8081", then the connection to your MongoDB Atlas Account has succeeded!

 5. At this point, it will be easiest if you push this server to Heroku, so that you can easily use it in all of your projects, without having to start up a local copy of the API server every time we want access to the data.

-**Note:** For a refresher on how initialize the folder with a .git repository, create an App with the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), and publish the App to Heroku, refer to the WEB322 notes on ["Getting Started with Heroku"](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/getting-started-with-heroku).
+**Note:** For a refresher on how to initialize the folder with a .git repository, create an App with the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), and publish the App to Heroku, refer to the WEB322 notes on ["Getting Started with Heroku"](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/getting-started-with-heroku).

+After you've created your Heroku app, continue by setting up your remote environment variables.

+### Using `heroku config` to set remote environment variables

+For deployment on Heroku, we also need to update our environment, and create the necessary variables that the server will require.
+To do this, we'll again use the `heroku` command to [manage config vars](https://devcenter.heroku.com/articles/config-vars#managing-config-vars).

+To set a config variable for your remote app:

+1. Start by viewing the current config var values using `heroku config`.

+2. Next, set the `MONGODB_CONNECTION_STRING` variable using `heroku config:set MONGODB_CONNECTION_STRING="mongodb+srv://..."`, providing the same connection string you used above.

+3. Test that your variable has been set by once again calling `heroku config` to list them all.

 ## USING THE API